By Ken Zurski

 The labor jobs were steady and the money reasonable, but Young was looking for something more challenging and prosperous.
 Soon enough, he befriended a retired baker in town who offered Young a chance to make some real dough.
 The two men pooled their resources and began operating amusements and carnival games along the boardwalk.
 Eventually they were using profits, not savings, to expand their business.

-Young had even bigger aspirations.
+Young had bigger aspirations.
 He promised to build another pier that would cost “a million dollars,” similar in price back then to a Trump casino today.
 In 1907, the appropriately titled “Million Dollar Pier,” along with a cavernous building, like a large convention hall, opened its opulent doors.
-It was everything Young had said it would be and more, elegantly designed like a castle and reeking of cash.
-Young spared no expense right down to the elaborately designed oriental rugs and velvety ceiling to floor drapery.
-It was the perfect place to host parties, special events and distinguished guests, including President William Howard Taft who typical of his reputation – and size – spent most of the time in the Million’s extended dining hall.
+It was everything Young had said it would be and more.
+Elegantly designed like a castle and reeking of cash, Young spared no expense right down to the elaborately designed oriental rugs and velvety ceiling to floor drapery.
+It was the perfect place to host parties, special events and distinguished guests, including President William Howard Taft who typical of his reputation – and girth – spent most of the time in the Million’s extended dining hall.

 Hotel owners along the boardwalk were pleased.
 Pricey rooms were always filled to capacity and revenues went up each year.
 Young had built a showcase of a pier and thousands came every summer to enjoy it.
 But every year near the end of August there was a foreboding sense that old man winter would soon shut down the piers – and profits.

 There was nothing business leaders could do about the seasonal weather.
 In fact, the beginning of fall is typically a lovely time of year on the Jersey Shore.
 But the start of the school year and Labor Day is traditionally the end of vacation season.
 In the early 1920’s, by mid-September, the boardwalk and its establishments would become in essence, a ghost town.
 Something was needed to keep tourists beyond the busy summer season.